neo-mashiro/MRI/lab_final/README.md

 The functional MRI data of all 3 subjects is available at [openneuro](https://openneuro.org/datasets/ds001506/versions/1.3.1/).

 In a nutshell, there are 4 types of sessions:
-- natural images (training): 8 runs per session x 15 sessions = 120 runs in total, 55 stimulus blocks (5 randomly interspersed repetition blocks), duration per run ~ 7 min 58 s
+- natural images (training): 8 runs per session x 15 sessions = 120 runs in total, 55 stimulus blocks (5 randomly interspersed repetition blocks)
-- natural images (test): 8 runs per session x 3 sessions = 24 runs in total, 55 stimulus blocks (5 randomly interspersed repetition blocks), duration per run ~ 7 min 58 s
+- natural images (test): 8 runs per session x 3 sessions = 24 runs in total, 55 stimulus blocks (5 randomly interspersed repetition blocks)
-- artificial images: 10 runs per session x 2 sessions = 20 runs in total, 44 stimulus blocks (4 randomly interspersed repetition blocks), duration per run ~ 6 min 30 s
+- artificial images: 10 runs per session x 2 sessions = 20 runs in total, 44 stimulus blocks (4 randomly interspersed repetition blocks)
-- letter images: 12 runs per session x 1 sessions = 12 runs in total, 11 stimulus blocks (1 randomly interspersed repetition block), duration per run ~ 5 min 2 s
+- letter images: 12 runs per session x 1 sessions = 12 runs in total, 11 stimulus blocks (1 randomly interspersed repetition block)

 Data of each run is acquired and stored in the usual nifti format `.nii.gz`, bundled with a `.tsv` file that explains what happens during the run.
 Peaking into the `.tsv` file, here are the columns we are going to use in this lab.